vljukap98/djecji-vrtici/README.md

 # djecji-vrtici

-Not finilized application for administration of the kindergartens.
+Not finalized application for administration of the kindergartens.